hphelion/documentation/cloudos/services-overview.md

 ---
 # HP Cloud OS Services Overview #

-HP Cloud OS 1.0 is built upon the OpenStack architecture.
+HP Cloud OS 1.0 is built upon the OpenStack technology.

 HP Cloud OS is a foundation technology used for HP’s Converged Cloud Architecture.
-HP Cloud OS is broken down into a set of services and architecture that act like an Operating System, such as a data center operating system.
+HP Cloud OS is broken down into a set of services and architecture that act like a datacenter-level operating system (DCOS).

 Conceptually, HP Cloud OS is comprised of two primary environments, the Administrative Environment and the Execution Environment.